 Tutorials, Webinars, and Demos

-A quick way to learn Wirecast basics is to work through the tutorials in the Tutorials section of the Wirecast User Guide.
+To learn Wirecast basics quickly, work through the tutorials in the Tutorials section of the Wirecast User Guide.
 The tutorial environment built into Wirecast corresponds with these tutorials.
-The three tutorials take about thirty minutes.
+Together, the three tutorials take about thirty minutes.